-Low-energy liquid diet offers effective weight loss for severely obese people, study findsJanuary 30th, 2013 in Overweight and Obesity /
+Low-energy liquid diet offers effective weight loss for severely obese people, study findsJanuary 30, 2013 in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—A new weight-loss programme available on the NHS for severely-obese individuals offers a safer, more cost-effective remedy than gastric surgery, according to a new study.